novikov-alexander/SmartSunrise/README.md

 ### Prerequisites

-Before running the Smart Sunrise application, make sure you have the following prerequisites installed:
+Before running the Smart Sunrise application, ensure that you have the following prerequisites:

+- A PC, router, or Raspberry Pi with USB support
 - .NET Core Runtime 7.0 or higher
+- A NooLite power block from the SU or SUF series
+- A NooLite MTRF-64-USB adapter bound to the power block

 ### Installation